Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 The original CAN released in Shasta 1.1 contained the ability to access NCN workers, masters, and storage directly via SSH for administrative purposes.
 This administrative traffic was co-mingled with general user traffic for jobs.
-Based on customer requests, a new mechanism for administrative access to workers, masters, and storage nodes has been added in CSM 1.2.
+Based on customer requests, a new mechanism for administrative access to workers, masters, and storage nodes was added in CSM 1.2.
 The new Customer Management Network (CMN) is created as **a separate and distinct VLAN and subnet on the Management Network**, and uplinks at the edge to the customer network.
 This new CMN network allows SSH into the NCNs and CAN access is disallowed.
 NOTE: This is generally for ingress access for administrative purposes.